oussama-sil/SCI_Arduino_Code/README.md

 # SCI_Arduino_Code

+**Project** : Inteligent mailbox

 **Arduino 01** :

-* Manage the door Openning/Closing mechanism
+* Manage the door openning mechanism
-*
+* Counting the number of mails in the box

 **Arduino 02** :

-* Counting the number of mails in the box
 * Notify the owner of the mailbox when any of the following events occurs :
   * Openning of the mailbox
   * Reception of a new mail